SUDHANSHU0/AlmaBetter-Projects/Capstone Project_Introduction to Computer Programming/README.md

     2. Sort Names into Vowel and Consonant Categories Using Nested Loops.<br>
     3. Identify and Print Students Scoring Above 90%.<br>
     4. Count Odd and Even Numbers in a Nested List Using Nested Loops.<br>
-    5.Organize a Chess Tournament with Nested Loops for Player Matchups.
+    5. Organize a Chess Tournament with Nested Loops for Player Matchups.
 </details>

 ---